Sister Gargi: Religious life

 In 1948, she was introduced to the Ramakrishna-Vivekananda movement by Swami Ashokananda.
-In 1957, Advaita Ashrama published her biography of Swami Vivekananda, Swami Vivekananda in the West: New Discoveries in two volumes, well known in the Vedanta circles, and the book was later published in six volumes in 1983—87.
+In 1957, Advaita Ashrama published her biography of Swami Vivekananda, Swami Vivekananda in the West: New Discoveries in two volumes, well known in the Vedanta circles, and the book was later greatly expanded and published in six volumes in 1983—87.
 She also wrote articles in Vedanta journals.

-In 1974 in India, Burke took her vows of Brahmacharya from the Ramakrishna Mission.
+In 1974 in India, Burke became a nun when she took her vows of Brahmacharya from the Ramakrishna Order.
 At that time, she was given the monastic name "Gargi" (this name was inspired by Vedic scholar Gargi).
-In 1983, Burke was awarded the first Vivekananda Award by the Ramakrishna Mission for her research works on Swami Vivekananda.
+In 1983, Burke was awarded the first Vivekananda Award by the Ramakrishna Order for her research works on Swami Vivekananda.
 Later she took her final vows of Sannyasa, and was given the name Pravrajika Prajnaprana.

+The convents at the Vedanta Society of Northern California and the Vedanta Society of Southern California are the only two sanctioned convents of the Ramakrishna Order, and only a few dozen women have taken final monastic vows, since the convents were established in the 1950s.
+In India, a separate Order was established for women: Sri Sarada Math.

-Burke continued writing even in her 90s and continued staying at Vedanta Society of Northern California in San Francisco.
-She died on January 20, 2004, after suffering from cancer, at the convent of the Vendanta Society in San Francisco.
+Burke continued writing even in her 90s and continued living at Convent of the Vedanta Society of Northern California in San Francisco.
+She died on January 20, 2004, after suffering from cancer, at the convent.